asifhg/CGold/docs/tutorials/variables/cache.rst

   -- Generating done
   -- Build files have been written to: /.../usage-of-variables/_builds

-With ``FORCE`` variable will be set even it's already present in cache, so regular variable with the same name will be unset too each time:
+With ``FORCE``, the variable will be set even if it's already present in cache, so a regular variable with the same name will be unset at each run:

 .. literalinclude:: /examples/usage-of-variables/force-workaround/CMakeLists.txt
   :language: cmake